PetrKryslUCSD/FinEtools.jl/docs/src/guide/guide.md

 Finite elements  have  a certain manifold dimension.
 Tetrahedra  and hexahedra are three-manifolds, triangles and quadrilaterals are two-manifolds, triangles and quadrilaterals are two-manifolds, lines are one-manifolds, and points are zero-manifolds.

-Elements are equipped with an "other" dimension which boosts the manifold dimension to produce the required dimension for  the integration.
+Elements are equipped with an "other" dimension attribute which boosts the manifold dimension to produce the required dimension for  the integration.
 For instance,  a line element can be equipped with an "other" dimension to represent a cross-section so that a volume integral can be evaluated over a line element.
 Or, a line element can be given an "other" dimension as a thickness to result in a physical dimension needed to evaluate a surface integral.

 The "other"  dimension  has the following meaning  for finite elements of different manifold dimensions: